hafdon/dazo/docs/resources.md

 ### Tobar na Gaedhilge

 - <https://www3.smo.uhi.ac.uk/oduibhin/tobar/>
-- (You need to download an old-ass Windows program to search the database, which is ostensibly to prevent users from extracting copyrighted texts)
+- (You need to download an old-ass Windows program to search the database, which is ostensibly to prevent users from extracting copyrighted texts.)
 - "a searchable textbase of high-quality 20th-century Gaelic texts (mostly Irish, with some Scottish)"

 ### National Corpus of Ireland